Georgia

 Each holiday season, Atlanta’s iconic Coca-Cola building lights up with jaw-dropping displays that draw crowds from all over the country.
 But could these festive light shows evolve into a prop betting market?
 The premise would simply entail wagering on whether the lights will glow red, green, or silver on opening night and could even include other niche markets.

-While Georgia hasn’t legalized sports betting yet, novelty wagers like this could offer a fun, low-stakes way to engage locals and tourists in seasonal events while giving the state a nice headstart on additional sports betting revenue once a bill is passed.
+While Georgia hasn’t legalized sports betting yet, novelty wagers like this could offer a fun, low-stakes way to engage locals and tourists in seasonal events while giving the state a nice head start on additional sports betting revenue once a bill is passed.
 If future legislation allows for prop-style betting, the Coca-Cola holiday light show could easily become a local fan-favorite novelty market.
 With millions passing by or following on social media, even a small-scale market like this could generate enough buzz that big-name regulated sportsbooks would be interested in posting a niche market like this.

 Most recent updates from the GA sports betting scene